 What to know before you go to The Maldives

-In the Maldives, it's impossible to remain estranged from the ocean's majesty.
-Travelers who can pry themselves away from the infinity pool gravitate toward the Indian Ocean, and its sea life plays a starring role in any Maldives vacation.
+In the Maldives, it's impossible to remain indifferent to the ocean's majesty.
+Travelers who can pry themselves away from the infinity pool gravitate toward the Indian Ocean, and sea life plays a starring role in any Maldives vacation.
 Brilliant fish, gliding stingrays, placid turtles, and sleek sharks swim just offshore.
 Active travelers can snag a snorkel to peer beneath the surface, but the truly adventurous should book a diving excursion.
 Most resorts also offer sailing on a traditional Maldivian boat—for a dash of extra magic, book a sunset cruise or a dolphin-watching tour.

 Seafood is naturally what shines in Maldivian cuisine.
 Fresh tuna, snapper, and lobster may be hauled in on an average day's catch.
 Once cooked, these fruits of the sea are served on platters heaped with traditional rice and coconut.
 The local fish curry, savory with fresh chilies and coconut, is a favorite and worth seeking out, Savvy resorts cater to every palate, offering everything from pizza and ice cream to caviar and duck confit.
 And while island governments ban liquor consumption by residents, guests needn't worry about their wine pairings: Resorts have special license to serve alcohol, so you can enjoy fine wines, sparkling champagnes, and freshly shaken martinis.